grantcko/dotfiles/README.md

 Mac

 ## Setting up the terminal:
-Run:
+1. Run:
 ```
 zsh install.sh
 ```

-open terminal preferences and install the file ending in `.terminal`
+2. Open terminal preferences.
+Navigate to profiles and import the file ending in `.terminal`.
+Set set terminal to open up using it and set as default.

 ## Toolset